Bronze Swords of Hafrsfjord Tell a Legendary Tale of a Powerful King and a Great Battle

 End of the Battle

 According to the legend, King Harald defeated all the remaining Norweigan kings with this battle.
 Finally, after 10 years, he cut and combed his hair, changing his epithet to ‘Fairhair’.
 He then went on to remind Gyda of her promise to marry him once he was king of all Norway.
 She had not forgotten and gladly accepted his proposal.
-The two lived happily in their castle until Harald’s death at the age of 80.
+The two lived happily in their castle until Harald’s death at the age of over 80.

 - Viking Invaders Struck Deep into the West of England – and May have Stuck Around